rust-console/gba/book/src/ch2/the_vcount_register.md

 }
 ```

-Then we want two little helper functions to wait until vblank and vdraw.
+Then we want two little helper functions to wait until VBlank and vdraw.

 ```rust
 pub const SCREEN_HEIGHT: isize = 160;